 According to Kentucky law, cremated remains shall be disposed of by:

-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+(Kentucky Statutes § 367.97524.)
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.
 Here are some additional tips on scattering ashes.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.